Hal Mumme: Southeastern Louisiana

 After a hiatus of 18 months Mumme returned to football as the 12th head coach for the Southeastern Louisiana Lions in Hammond, Louisiana.
-The school had terminated its football program in 1985 but decided to compete again and did so in 2003 at the NCAA Division I-AA level.
+The school had terminated its football program in 1985 but reinstated the program in 2003 at the NCAA Division I-AA (now FCS) level.
 The team finished its first season 5–7 and posted a 7–4 mark in 2004.
 The program posted a 51–17 win over #6 McNeese State and entered the Top 25 in the national I-AA rankings.
 Southeastern Louisiana ranked first among NCAA Division I-AA teams in total offense per game (537.1 yards) and passing offense per game (408 yards) in 2003.

 New Mexico State

-In December 2004 Mumme was named the head coach at Division I-A New Mexico State University, replacing Tony Samuel.
+In December 2004, Mumme was named the head coach at Division I-A New Mexico State University, replacing Tony Samuel.
 Samuel had run an option offense at the school and the transition to Mumme's passing offense was difficult.
 New Mexico State finished 0–12 in Mumme's first season (2005).

-Entering the 2006 season Mumme's career record as a Division I head coach was 32–49.
+Entering the 2006 season, Mumme's career record as a Division I head coach was 32–49.
 In the first game of the 2006 season, Mumme's New Mexico State team beat his former team, Southeastern Louisiana, 30–15.
-The 2006 New Mexico State squad went on to post a 3–9 record for the season, and for part of the season, led all Division I-A football programs in total offense and passing offense.
+The 2006 New Mexico State squad went 3–9 for the season, but for part of the season, they led all Division I-A football programs in total offense and passing offense.
 New Mexico State finished 4–9 in 2007.

 While the coach at New Mexico State, Mumme was the subject of a lawsuit brought by four Muslim NMSU players and the ACLU, who claimed that Mumme subjected them to a hostile work environment on account of their religion.
 The lawsuit was eventually settled out of court, when NMSU agreed to pay a sum of $165,000 to the four players.
 Neither Mumme nor NMSU admitted to any wrongdoing in the case.

 Mumme was fired on December 1, 2008, after finishing 3–9 during the 2008 season, including 7 consecutive losses to end the season.
 He was replaced by former UCLA defensive coordinator DeWayne Walker.